nushell/nushell.github.io/book/commands/dfr_last.md

 ---
 title: dfr last
 layout: command
-version: 0.62.0
+version: 0.63.0
 usage: |
-  Creates new dataframe with tail rows
+  Creates new dataframe with tail rows or creates a last expression
 ---

 # `{{ $frontmatter.title }}`